This page was reviewed under our medical and editorial policy by

 Some red flags that may indicate a complication requiring medical attention include:

-If it’s abnormal, that means there have been changes in your cervical cells, and further follow-up is necessary.
+If it’s abnormal, changes in the patient's cervical cells have been found, and further follow-up is necessary.
 Treatment depends on the severity of these changes.
-You may need more tests, and your doctor may refer you to a specialist that treats gynecologic cancer.
-If you're having treatment for cervical precancer or cancer, you may have colposcopies done periodically to see how the treatment is working or whether more abnormal cells develop.
+The patient may need more tests, and the care team may provide a referral to a specialist that treats gynecologic cancer.
+If the patient is having treatment for cervical precancer or cancer, she may have colposcopies done periodically to see how the treatment is working or whether more abnormal cells develop.